 14 - Seal windows and panels, cover cracks and install screens on ducts too, to keep insects out.

-15 - Reduce the humidity in your home, especially in the basement as this will prevent the rapid development of crickets, if they are already installed in your home.
+15 - Reduce the humidity in your home, especially in the basement, as this will prevent crickets from developing quickly if they are already established in your home.

-16 - Keep your garden and yard clean, and your home too.
-Avoiding leaving leaves, scattered wood or construction tools piled up in the yard will not provide crickets with places to nest.
-Thus, they will be forced to move because your yard will not be attractive.
+16 - Keep your garden and yard clean, and your house too.
+By not leaving leaves, scattered wood or construction tools piled up in the yard, you won't be providing crickets with places to make a nest.
+As a result, they will be forced to move away because your yard will be unattractive.